tbequinor/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 - **`dict`**: Enable hedging with custom values.
 The keys are `threshold_ms` (delay before sending a hedged request) and `threshold_steps_ms` (step interval for additional hedged requests).
 Missing keys will use default values.
 - **`None`**: Default value only usable at the request level.
 Use the client-level configurations.

-Hedging will also be implicitly enabled when per-partition automatic failover is enabled, in which case the `CrossRegionHedgingStrategy` applies default values of 500 ms for `threshold_ms` and 100 ms for `threshold_steps_ms` unless you override them via `availability_strategy`.
+Hedging will also be implicitly enabled when per-partition automatic failover is enabled, in which case the `CrossRegionHedgingStrategy` applies the default values outlined above of 500 ms for `threshold_ms` and 100 ms for `threshold_steps_ms` unless you override them via `availability_strategy`.

 #### Client-level configuration